How to Enable or Disable Using Bluetooth in Windows 11

 Troubleshooting Bluetooth Issues

-If your Bluetooth toggle is missing, your driver might be broken.
-Open Device Manager, find your Bluetooth adapter, right-click it, and select Update driver.
-If that fails, try the Bluetooth Troubleshooter by going to Settings > System > Troubleshoot > Other troubleshooters.
+If your Bluetooth toggle is missing, your driver might be having issues.
+Open Device Manager (a tool that lists all hardware connected to your PC), find your Bluetooth adapter, right-click it, and select Update driver.
+If that doesn’t help, try the Bluetooth Troubleshooter.
+You can find it by going to Settings > System > Troubleshoot > Other troubleshooters.

 Summary

 Managing Bluetooth access is a great way to secure your Windows 11 PC.
-By using the Registry Editor, you can lock down wireless features.
-Always remember to check your drivers if you run into connection errors.
+By using the Registry Editor, you can control wireless features.
+Always remember to check your drivers if you encounter connection problems.
 Keeping your system updated ensures that your Bluetooth adapter works smoothly with all your devices.

 […] A pen device (Surface pen) also uses Bluetooth to connect to Windows 11.
 To pair your pen with Windows 11, your PC needs to have Bluetooth turned on and enabled. […]